 Canada’s relationship with the Indigenous Peoples who first inhabited this land continues to be largely unresolved and fraught with controversy.
 While today’s reality is much improved from that of previous generations, there are currently a host of unresolved issues, ranging education reform in Aboriginal communities, proposed pipelines crossing native lands, treaty rights and land claims.

-The Canadian Youth Reconciliation Barometer is a new social research study intended to establish benchmark indicators for the state of reconciliation among the country’s youth (ages 16 to 29), that can also provide a foundation for monitoring progress over time.
-The primary focus of this research will be on beliefs, attitudes, priorities, behaviors and experiences as they pertain to relevant dimensions of Indigenous-Non-indigenous relations, and reconciliation in particular.
-This initiative is a joint venture of the Environs Institute for Survey Research and the Canadian Roots Exchange (CRE).
+The Canadian Youth Reconciliation Barometer is a new social research study intended to establish benchmark indicators for the state of reconciliation among the country’s youth that can also provide a foundation for monitoring progress over time.
+The primary focus of this research is on beliefs, attitudes, priorities, behaviors and experiences as they pertain to relevant dimensions of Indigenous-non-Indigenous relations, and reconciliation in particular.
+This initiative is a joint venture of the Environics Institute for Survey Research, Canadian Roots Exchange (CRE), and the MasterCard Foundation.

 This research will establish a benchmark to provide a definitive measure of the state of reconciliation among Canada’s youth as a whole and within specific population segments.
 It will produce a set of indicators that can then be used in future surveys to build upon the benchmark as a means of charting trends at a national level, as well as within specific communities of interest.
 A key feature of this initiative is to build “open source” indicators, that will be available to any organization choosing to do research in this area.